 If Egypt isn’t on your must-see list then you, my friend, are insane.
-Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places.
+Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places (take a peek at my one minute video below and you’ll quickly understand why).

 I finally, and I do mean finally, got to Egypt in November of 2017.
 It had been a dream destination of my brother’s and mine since we were kids, and we actually tried to go once before.
 However, that was in 2012, not long after the revolution and when everything was still up in the air.
 So we cancelled, and ended up losing over $1000CAD each in the process.
 Not one of my finest moments.